Born in La Plata, Argentina 1962

 He lives in Jersey city and works at Mana Contemporary.

-Dron moved to New York in 1996 when he was awarded a Fulbright Grant to pursue MFA in Computer Arts at SVA (School of Visual Arts).
+Dron moved to New York in 1996 when he was awarded a Fulbright Grant to pursue a MFA in Computer Arts at SVA (School of Visual Arts).

 His work has been exhibited in several galleries and museums around the globe such as the Museum Reina Sofia (Madrid, Spain), the CCR - Centro Cultural Recoleta (Buenos Aires, Argentina) and several sculpture biennials in the United States.